maicol240/Landing-Page/README.md

 - Responsive design

 ## Design
 The design of this landing page follows the specifications provided by The Odin Project.
-It includes sections that showcase beautiful images and accompanying text to create an engaging us
+It includes sections that showcase beautiful images and accompanying text to create an engaging user experience.